Timber Frame Extension Cost

 What's Involved with Building a Timber Frame Extension?

-Start by comparing multiple tradespeople and contractors in your local area, reviewing previous work and ensuring they are qualified for the job.
-Your chosen building specialist will visit you to assess the scale and complexity of your project.
+Start by comparing contractors in your local area and reviewing their previous work.
+Once you've chosen your trader, your building specialist will visit you to assess the scale and complexity of your project.

 If your extension exceeds the criteria set by your local authority, then you will need to apply for planning permission before commencing any construction work.

-You should discuss with the building firm that you have chosen, the different options that are available to you when creating your new timber frame extension.
-Ask about the advantages and disadvantages of each material and enquire how this would affect your final project cost.
+You should discuss with the building firm that you have chosen the different options that are available to you when creating your new timber frame extension.
+Ask about each material's advantages and disadvantages and how this would affect your final project cost.

 Generally, the foundations or as they are commonly referred to as footings, are made out of concrete or stone, to give the timber frame of the building support.
 Depending on the contractor you hire, your timber frame extension can either be constructed on-site, at your property or off-site in a workshop.